-23.(1) The Municipal Planning Appeal Authority of the Municipality is the Executive Authority of the Municipality, unless-

-(a) the Municipal Council has delegated the power to decide appeals to -
+23. The Municipal Planning Appeal Authority of the Municipality is the Executive Authority of uThungulu District Municipality, unless the Municipal Council has delegated the power to decide appeals to -

-- (i) a Municipal Councillor;
+(i) a Municipal Councillor;

-- (ii) a committee of municipal officials; or

-- (iii) a municipal official; or
+- (ii) a committee of municipal officials; or - (iii) a municipal official.